zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

         τ × 𝐫;
     }

-    say 'Calculating circumference of the mystery object';
+    say 'Calculating the circumference of the mystery object';
     my $cₘ = ⟳ −𝑒;

-    say 'Calculating circumference of Earth';
+    say 'Calculating the circumference of the Earth';
     my $cₑ = ⟳ 6.3781 × 10⁶;

-    say 'Calculating circumference of the Sun';
+    say 'Calculating the circumference of the Sun';
     my $cₛ = ⟳ 6.957 × 10⁸;

     say "The circumference of the largest object is {max $cₘ, $cₑ, $cₛ} metres";